CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 An example website has also been provided, with easy substitution of website sections possible through the use of <a href="https://codestitch.app/">CodeStitch's vanilla component library</a>.
 This kit aims to get any project off the ground in as little time as possible, with deployment being possible in as little as two minutes.
 We recommend Netlify as a host to take advantage of Netlify Identity and client authentication to the CMS dashboard.

+<a name="gettingStarted"></a>

+## Getting Started

+1. At the top right of the GitHub Repository, click the green _Use this template_ button, then click _Create a new repository_.
+2. Follow the instructions to create a new repository, using this repo as a template.
+3. When created, clone the repository to your local machine.
+4. Run `npm install` to install all dependencies.
+5. Run `npm run dev` to start the project and spin up a development server on `localhost:4321` and a Decap admin server.
+Access the admin dashboard at the `/admin` path.

+Next, it is recommended to update `data/client.json` with some new information about this project.
+Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.

+You can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
+Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

+In the `components` folder live all your custom components in `.astro` format.
+They take advantage of Astro's style-scoping.
+Any styles you write in `Header.astro` will not escape that file.

+<a name="acknowledgments"></a>

+## Acknowledgments

+The author would like to acknowledge:
+* [Cedar Studios](https://github.com/cedar-studios) - Their [Intermediate-Astro-Kit-LESS](https://github.com/cedar-studios/Intermediate-Astro-Kit-LESS/tree/master) is the base of this template, which aims to improve on a few issues such as a breaking update to Astro v.4 due to outdated `astro-netlify-cms` integration.
+* [CodeStitch](https://codestitch.app/) - Some of their free stitches were used in this template.

 <a name="prerequisites"></a>